alexanderop/talk-structure-vue-prag-25/slides.md

 * 💼 Developer at Otto Payments (Hamburg)
 * 🏡 Based in Geretsried (south of Munich, Bavaria)
 * ✍️ Blogger at alexop.dev
-* 🎤 Sharing & speaking about Vue, testing & GraphQL
+* 🎤 Sharing & speaking about Vue, testing & GraphQL & Ai

 </VClicks>
 </template>